greatest-ape/aquatic/README.md

 There are two load test binaries.
 They use the same CLI structure as the trackers, including configuration file generation and loading.

+### aquatic_udp_load_test

 To load test `aquatic_udp`, start it and then run:

 ```sh
 ./scripts/run-load-test-udp.sh
 ```

+### aquatic_http_load_test

 To load test `aquatic_http`, start it and then run:

 ```sh
 ./scripts/run-load-test-http.sh
 ```

+To achieve high throughput, it is currently necessary to sharply reduce the poll timeout setting in the tracker, and reduce it somewhat in the load tester.

 ## Trivia